mobizt/Firebase-ESP8266/src/README.md

-#### Determine the timeout event of server's stream (30 sec is default)
+#### Determine the timeout event of server's stream (30 sec is the default)

-Nothing to do when stream connection timeout, the stream connection will be automatic resumed.
+Nothing to do when stream connection timeout, the stream connection will be automatically resumed.

-return **`Boolean`** type status indicates whether the stream was timeout or not.
+return **`Boolean`** type status indicates whether the stream was time out or not.

 ```C++
 bool streamTimeout();